How to Treat a Nail in Foot

 Wash your hands

 It may be tempting to jump right in and start touching the wound, but you need to wash your hands first.
 Odds are that you aren’t indoors if you’ve stepped on a nail, which means your hands are probably covered in germs.
 The last thing you want is to cause an infection while trying to care for the injury, so take the time to complete this first step.
-And if soap and water are not readily available, hand sanitizer will do in a pinch!
+Soap and water are always the best option, but if they are not readily available, hand sanitizer will do in a pinch.
+Spending just 20 seconds scrubbing your hands thoroughly before touching the wound can significantly reduce the risk of introducing additional bacteria.

 Stop the bleeding

 Not all nail punctures bleed, but if yours does, apply gentle pressure with a clean cloth to encourage clotting.
-Be wary about applying too much pressure though, as this can cause excessive bleeding and pain.
+Be wary about applying too much pressure, as this can cause excessive pain and may disrupt the natural clotting process.
+If the bleeding does not slow after 10 minutes of steady, gentle pressure, this is a signal that the wound may be deeper or more serious than it appears, and professional evaluation becomes necessary.
+Do not remove the cloth if it becomes saturated, add more material on top and maintain pressure.

 Clean the wound

-Nails found lying on the street are likely to be contaminated with bacteria and other germs, especially if it’s a rusty nail or otherwise dirty.
-To prevent infection and illness, cleaning the wound is essential.
-Failing to clean it properly may result in you needing to receive a tetanus shot.
+Nails found lying on the ground are very likely to be contaminated with bacteria and other germs, especially if the nail is rusty or visibly dirty.
+To prevent infection and illness, cleaning the wound is essential and should not be skipped or rushed.
+Failing to clean it properly may result in a tetanus-related infection or require a tetanus shot to protect against it.
+Rinse the wound thoroughly with clean running water for several minutes, then carefully wash around the surrounding skin with mild soap.

-If the foreign object is still in your foot, it’s probably best to leave it in and go to the ER.
-Should you prefer to pull it out, we recommend that you only do so if the nail seems short and hasn’t gone more than half an inch into your foot.
+Avoid scrubbing directly inside the wound, as this can push debris deeper.
+If the foreign object is still in your foot, it’s best to leave it in place and go to the ER immediately.
+Should you prefer to remove it yourself, only do so if the nail appears short and has not penetrated more than half an inch into the foot.
+An object lodged more deeply than that requires professional removal to avoid further tissue damage.

 Apply Antibiotic Ointment

-After you’ve insured that the wound is clean, keep it that way by applying an antibiotic ointment.
-This will protect the puncture wound and prevent infection throughout the day.
-Some great and affordable options are Nesporin, Terrasil, and Betadine.
+After you have ensured that the wound is clean, keep it that way by applying an antibiotic ointment.
+This will protect the puncture wound from bacterial entry and help prevent infection throughout the healing process.
+Some effective and affordable options include Neosporin, Terrasil, and Betadine.

 Cover the wound

-Because it’s difficult to avoid putting pressure on your feet, these wounds tend to take awhile to heal.
-Keep debris out of the wound with a protective bandage.
-Be sure to change the bandage at least once a day, preferrablyafter showering!
+Because it’s difficult to avoid putting pressure on your feet throughout daily life, puncture wounds on the foot tend to take longer to heal than similar injuries elsewhere on the body.
+Keep debris out of the wound with a protective bandage and change it at least once a day, preferably after showering, or whenever it becomes wet or dirty.

 Monitor the wound

 Even if you do everything right, the wound may still become infected.
-Pay close attention to the surroundingarea in the days and weeks following the injury to make sure you aren’t seeing any signs of infection.
+Pay close attention to the surrounding area in the days and weeks following the injury to make sure you are not seeing any signs of infection.

 foot swell after stepping on nail